security-force-monitor/research-handbook/source/units-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search>`).
+Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search>`_).
 This field is used to aid grouping units into datasets related to specific countries and does not denote the country of origin of a unit.
-The specific country code should be chosen based on any related ``positioning`` the ``unit`` holds, or any other contextual information from citations about the ``unit``.
+The specific country code should be chosen based on any related :ref:`positioning` the ``unit`` holds, or any other contextual information from citations about the ``unit``.

 first_precise:range